Banned Malik, Aamir back prison terms for match fixers

 "This has been discussed at the ICC level by the anti-corruption unit," he said.

-"There are similar laws already prevalent in England and in Pakistan also we will be engaging with parliamentarians to enact a similar law," Ahmad told Reuters.
+"There are similar laws already prevalent in England and in Pakistan also we will be engaging with MPs to enact a similar law," Ahmad told Reuters.

 The New Zealand government decided to move the Crimes (Match-fixing) Amendment Bill 2014, which entails a seven-year punishment if found guilty of match-fixing after the recent scandal where former New Zealand batsman, Lou Vincent confessed to indulging in spot fixing.